Texas Advance Directives Act: Sun Hudson

 On March 15, 2005, six-month-old infant Sun Hudson, who had a lethal congenital malformation, was one of the first children to have care withdrawn under the Texas Futile Treatment Law.
 Doctors demonstrated in the ethics committee reviews that keeping the infant on a respirator would only delay his inevitable death.
 Sun died shortly after his care was discontinued.

 Tirhas Habtegiris

 In December 2005, Tirhas Habtegiris, a young woman and legal immigrant from Eritrea, was removed from a respirator.
 Habtegiris died from complications of incurable and untreatable cancer that had spread to her lungs.
 She died 16 minutes after the respirator was removed.

 Andrea Clark

 In April 2006, relatives of 53-year-old Andrea Clark were given the 10-day notice under this act.
 She had reportedly signed a statement she did not wish to die and was cognizant, although having difficulties communicating while under heavy medication and after her brain was damaged by internal bleeding and the effects of heart disease.
-After publicity from both right and left political groups, St. Luke's hospital in Houston agreed to review the case again, eventually retracting the original decision this further review.
+After publicity from both right and left political groups, St. Luke's hospital in Houston agreed to review the case again, eventually retracting the original decision following this further review.
 Clark died on May 8, 2006, after an infection.